 The Best Messenger Bag Review

-For three months, school was in session for nine of the best messenger bags on the market.
-We tested their aptitude in the categories of comfort, style, storage, water resistance, and laptop protection.
-We also did a bonus round giving each bag the opportunity to highlight its unique features.
+What's the best messenger bag?
+To find out, we bought and tested eight bags over three months.
+We scored their aptitude in the categories of comfort, style, storage, water resistance, unique features and laptop protection.
 Some bags graduated at the top of the curve and are ready to be put to work for a myriad of uses.
 Others are more specialized and fantastic for specific applications.
-After rigorous competition, we identified the top shelf bags and gave awards for our Editors' Choice, our Top Pick for Bike Commuting, and our Best Buy.

 Read the full review below >